Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs

+Next we derive a representation of the LEP potential on arbitrary trees, in terms of reduced partition functions over subtrees.

-As a notational note, to avoid confusion, in each statement in the sequel we will add proper indices to the partition functions and LEP-potential specifying the considered graph.
+To avoid confusion, in each statement in the sequel we will add proper indices to the partition functions and LEP-potential specifying the considered graph.
 The distance $d(x,y)$ between two vertices $x$ and $y$ will refer to the unweighted shortest path distance, i.e. the minimum number of edges on an undirected path between the two vertices.